-Your employer, or nursing association will be able to direct you to the proper source to obtain your certifications.
+Your employer or nursing association will be able to direct you to the proper source to obtain your certifications.

-In recent years orthopedics has made significant advances in diseases and musculoskeletal issues.
+In recent years, orthopedics has made significant advances in diseases and musculoskeletal issues.
 Surgeries for joint replacement alone have become extremely common.

 Orthopedic nurses are trained in ortho-specific procedures and are instrumental in surgery and recovery.
 To become certified in orthopedics, you must first complete your BSN and obtain licensure as an RN.
-Many ortho centers and medical facilities prefer an advanced degree specifically in the field f orthopedics.
+Many ortho centers and medical facilities prefer an advanced degree specifically in the field of orthopedics.